 Skip to main content

 CSV imports let you create records in bulk by uploading a spreadsheet as a CSV file.
 Go to Developers → Imports to upload a file, review the rows, fix any issues, and run the import.
-The first supported import type is Account collections.
+The supported import types are:

 Permissions

 You need access to the Developers area to view Imports.
-To run an account collection import, you also need permission to create account collections.
+To run an import, you also need permission to create the records for that import type:

 1